-- Neuropsychological testing evaluation services include interpretation of test results and clinical data, integration of patient data, clinical decision making, treatment planning, report generation and interactive feedback to the patient, family member(s) or caregiver(s). - Use CPT® codes 96132 for the first hour of neuropsychological evaluation and 96133 for each additional hour provided on the same day. - Use CPT® codes 96136 for the first 30 minutes of testing and scoring by a psychologist or neuropsychologist and 96137 for each additional 30 minutes of testing and scoring provided on the same day. - Use CPT® code 96138 for the first 30 minutes of test administration and scoring by a technician, and 96139 for each additional 30 minutes a technician is administering and scoring tests on the same day. - HCA reimburses for neuropsychological testing (CPT® codes 96132, 96133, 96136, and 96137) when the provider is currently licensed in Washington State to practice psychology or clinical neuropsychology. - No prior authorization (PA) for neuropsychological testing is required if billing 15 units or less of any combination of neuropsychological testing codes. - If the child is in school, the provider must complete detailed review of the individualized education plan (IEP) outlining all the following: - The specific clinical issues in the IEP that have not been sufficiently addressed - The aspects of the child's rehabilitation that are not improving - Specific additional benefits that neuropsychological testing will provide the client, describing what the IEP is already addressing, and how the proposed testing will improve the treatment plan - Other psychological testing that has been done - Relevant consultations from physiatrists, neurologists, developmental pediatricians, etc.
+- Neuropsychological testing evaluation services include interpretation of test results and clinical data, integration of patient data, clinical decision making, treatment planning, report generation and interactive feedback to the patient, family member(s) or caregiver(s). - Use CPT® codes 96132 for the first hour of neuropsychological evaluation and 96133 for each additional hour provided on the same day.

+- Use CPT® codes 96136 for the first 30 minutes of testing and scoring by a psychologist or neuropsychologist and 96137 for each additional 30 minutes of testing and scoring provided on the same day. - Use CPT® code 96138 for the first 30 minutes of test administration and scoring by a technician, and 96139 for each additional 30 minutes a technician is administering and scoring tests on the same day. - HCA reimburses for neuropsychological testing (CPT® codes 96132, 96133, 96136, and 96137) when the provider is currently licensed in Washington State to practice psychology or clinical neuropsychology. - No prior authorization (PA) for neuropsychological testing is required if the individual is age 20 or younger when billing 15 units or less of any combination of neuropsychological testing codes.
+If billing more than 15 units, PA is required. - If the child is in school, the provider must complete detailed review of the individualized education plan (IEP) outlining all the following: - The specific clinical issues in the IEP that have not been sufficiently addressed - The aspects of the child's rehabilitation that are not improving - Specific additional benefits that neuropsychological testing will provide the client, describing what the IEP is already addressing, and how the proposed testing will improve the treatment plan - Other psychological testing that has been done - Relevant consultations from physiatrists, neurologists, developmental pediatricians, etc.